 - Program Memory

 The processor unit houses the processor, which is the decision-maker or the brain of the system.
 The brain is a microprocessor-based system that is designed so that the user can enter the desired program in relay ladder logic.

 The processor then makes all the decisions necessary to carry out the user program, based on the status of the inputs and outputs for control of a machine or process.
 It can also perform arithmetic functions, data manipulation, and communications between the local input/output section, remotely located I/O sections, and /or other networked PLC systems.

-The 16 bit word is most common, in order to locate the information stored in each word, each word is numbered or given an address.
+The 16-bit word is the most common, in order to locate the information stored in each word, each word is numbered or given an address.
 Addressing words in the memory serves the same function as the addresses used for homes or apartments.